rykroon/blog/content/posts/discovering-mmt.md

 title = 'Modern Monetary Theory'
 +++

-Bring up the “Household myth”

-What is MMT

-Currency user vs currency issuer
-- household myth
-- Comparing government finances with household budgeting is simple and relatable but not comparable.

-Government spending
-- spend first, tax later.
-TABS vs STAB

-____________

 **Modern Monetary Theory (MMT)** is a heterodox macroeconomic framework that argues a government issuing its own currency—such as the United States—is not fiscally constrained in the same way households or businesses are when it comes to federal spending.

 ## Currency Users vs Currency Issuers.